 The survey comprises 20 questions which recur each quarter and around 10 questions unique to the financial conditions of the previous quarter.
 This allows us to provide you with both specific feedback on the market conditions relevant to the previous quarter, as well as ongoing trend analysis regarding how financial conditions are evolving and how your peers are reacting to them.

-The CFO survey brings the views of CFOs to a wide audience in the media and among policy makers and is a valuable benchmark for CFOs.
+The CFO Survey brings the views of CFOs to a wide audience in the media and among policy makers and is a valuable benchmark for Swiss business leaders.

 Explore the data